 Naltrexone blocks the effects of opioids by competitive binding at opioid receptors.
 This makes the blockade produced potentially surmountable, but overcoming full naltrexone blockade by administration of opioids may result in non-opioid receptor-mediated symptoms such as histamine release.

-VIVITROL is an extended-release, microsphere formulation of naltrexone designed to be administered by intramuscular (EVI) gluteal injection every 4 weeks or once a month.
+VIVITROL is an extended-release, microsphere formulation of naltrexone designed to be administered by intramuscular (IM) gluteal injection every 4 weeks or once a month.
 After IM injection, the naltrexone plasma concentration time profile is characterized by a transient initial peak, which occurs approximately 2 hours after injection, followed by a second peak observed approximately 2-3 days later.
 Beginning approximately 14 days after dosing, concentrations slowly decline, with measurable levels for greater than 1 month.

 In vitro data demonstrate that naltrexone plasma protein binding is low (21%).